tayloraswift/swift-png/doc/pngproperties.md

 #### `func rgba32(raw_data:[UInt8]) -> [`[`RGBA`](rgba.md)`<UInt8>]?`

 > Takes the given `raw_data` and assembles it into an array of 32 bit [`RGBA`](rgba.md) structures.
 The samples are normalized to the range `0 ...
 255`.
 The input data must be deinterlaced if it was originally interlaced, or this function will produce incorrect output.
 This function will return `nil` if the length of the input buffer does not match the expected data size of the image, or if the image has a `bit_depth` greater than 8.
-If the image was of an `indexed` color format, this function will look up the appropriate entry in the image `palatte`.
-If the palatte entry, or the palatte itself does not exist, this function returns `nil`.
+If the image was of an `indexed` color format, this function will look up the appropriate entry in the image `palette`.
+If the palette entry, or the palette itself does not exist, this function returns `nil`.

 #### `func rgba64(raw_data:[UInt8]) -> [`[`RGBA`](rgba.md)`<UInt16>]?`

 > Takes the given `raw_data` and assembles it into an array of 64 bit [`RGBA`](rgba.md) structures.
 The samples are normalized to the range `0 ...
 65535`.
 The input data must be deinterlaced if it was originally interlaced, or this function will produce incorrect output.
 This function will return `nil` if the length of the input buffer does not match the expected data size of the image.
-If the image was of an `indexed` color format, this function will look up the appropriate entry in the image `palatte`.
-If the palatte entry, or the palatte itself does not exist, this function returns `nil`.
+If the image was of an `indexed` color format, this function will look up the appropriate entry in the image `palette`.
+If the palette entry, or the palette itself does not exist, this function returns `nil`.

 ## Relationships

 ### Conforms to

 #### [`CustomStringConvertible`](https://developer.apple.com/reference/swift/customstringconvertible)